Cross effects and calculus in an unbased setting: Degree and -excisive functors

 \section{Degree $n$ and $n$-excisive functors}

 In the next section, we use the cotriple $\perp _{n+1}$ to construct a degree $n$ approximation to a functor $F$.
 In \cite{G3}, Goodwillie shows how to construct an $n$-excisive approximation to a functor.
 We use this section to compare these two types of functors, showing that $n$-excisive functors are always degree $n$, and that degree $n$ functors behave like $n$-excisive functors on certain types of cubical diagrams (the condition we call $n$-excisive relative to $A$).
 We conclude by proving that the two notions are equivalent when $F$ is a functor that commutes with realization.

-In this section, we work with functors $F:\Cf \rightarrow \s$, where $\Cf$ is the category of maps factoring $f:A\rightarrow B$, $\s$ is a category of spectra such as in \cite{EKMM} or \cite{HSS}, and $\star$ is the initial/final object in $\s$.
+In this section, we work with functors $F:\Cf\rightarrow \s$, where $\Cf$ is the category of maps factoring $f:A\rightarrow B$ and $\s$ is a suitable model of spectra, such as in \cite{EKMM} or \cite{HSS}.
+We let $\star$ be the initial/final object in $\s$.
+As in previous sections, we assume that $F$ preserves weak homotopy equivalences and takes values in fibrant objects.
+We also assume that $\s$ has functorial fibrant and cofibrant replacements.
 We first review the definition of $n$-excisive using the notions of cartesian and strongly cocartesian diagrams from Definition \ref{d:cartesian}.

 \begin{defn} \cite{G2} A functor $F$ is $n$-excisive if and only if for every strongly cocartesian $(n+1)$-cube of objects in $\Cf$, $\chi $, applying $F$ yields a cartesian $(n+1)$-cube, $F(\chi)$. \end{defn}